tripthefan/Nico/data/nlu.md

 - who is sam
 - what does sam do
 - what is sam
+- who is Sam?

 ## intent:ttf_julie
 - who is julie
 - what does julie do
 - what is julie
+- ok.
+Who is Julie?

 ## intent:out_of_scope
 - this makes no sense